DLA Energy - Carbon-Pollution Free Electricity/Retail Electricity 2024

 Description

 The Defense Logistics Agency (DLA) Energy is seeking proposals for a 20-year contract to supply Carbon Pollution-Free Electricity (CFE) and retail electricity to various federal installations within the PJM Interconnection region.
-The procurement aims to fulfill at least 35% of the government's total electricity needs with new-build CFE by 2030, while the remaining 65% will be sourced from conventional retail electricity.
-This initiative aligns with the U.S. government's commitment to sustainability and compliance with Executive Order 14057, which mandates sourcing 100% CFE by 2030.
-Interested offerors must submit their proposals by approximately 30 days after the solicitation is issued, with the anticipated solicitation release date on July 31, 2024.
-For inquiries, potential bidders can contact Charlene Woods at charlene.woods@dla.mil or Felicia Hightower at felicia.hightower@dla.mil.
+The procurement aims to fulfill approximately 35% of the government's total electricity requirements through new-build CFE by 2030, with the remaining 65% sourced from conventional retail electricity.
+This initiative is part of the U.S. government's commitment to achieving 100% CFE by 2030, as mandated by Executive Order 14057, which emphasizes sustainability and environmental responsibility in federal operations.
+Interested contractors must submit their proposals by December 20, 2024, and can direct inquiries to Charlene Woods at charlene.woods@dla.mil or Felicia Hightower at felicia.hightower@dla.mil.

 Point(s) of Contact